How-Bout-No/Outvoted/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-**Expected behavior**
-A clear and concise description of what you expected to happen.

 **Screenshots/Logs**
 If applicable, add screenshots to help explain your problem, or logs from Pastebin or similar.

 **Version (please complete the following information):**
- - Minecraft Version [e.g. 1.16.4 or 1.15.2]
+ - Minecraft Version [e.g. 1.16.4 or 1.17.1]
+ - Modloader [e.g. Forge or Fabric]
- - Mod Version [e.g. b0.4.0]
+ - Mod Version [e.g. 1.2.4 or alpha.12]

 **Additional context**
-Add any other context about the problem here.
+Add any other context about the problem here if applicable.